-Surgical sperm retrieval is a surgical procedure that draws sperm directly from the testicles; the technique is usually juxtaposed with a complementary fertility treatment, such as intracytoplasmic sperm injection (ICSI).
-The procedure may be performed either with a fine needle, or through a biopsy by way of an incision in the testicles.
+Surgical sperm retrieval is a surgical procedure that draws sperm directly from the testicles; the technique is usually paired with a complementary fertility treatment, such as intracytoplasmic sperm injection (ICSI).
+The procedure may be performed either with a fine needle or through a biopsy by way of an incision in the testicles.
 Surgical sperm retrieval is a perfect fit for men who have undergone a vasectomy, whose sperm counts are below average, or for whom ejaculation is problematic, owing to an injury or infection.

 There are several scenarios in which surgical sperm retrieval may reap rewarding results.

 The vasa deferentia are the tubes that transport sperm from the testicles to the urethra.
 Sometimes, these ducts may be blocked, either naturally, or as a result of a vasectomy.
 Thus, sperm have no way of reaching the urethra, and may never exit the male body, even during an ejaculation.
-On Cloudnine, our ultra-modern surgical sperm retrieval procedures extract sperm directly from the testicles, so that they don’t have to make the long arduous journey through the vasa deferentia, only to reach an impasse.
+On Cloudnine, our ultra-modern surgical sperm retrieval procedures extract sperm directly from the testicles, so that they don’t have to make the long, arduous journey through the vasa deferentia, only to reach an impasse.

 In some cases, the vasa deferentia may be found to have been missing since birth, meaning that the path connecting the testes to the urethra never existed.
 In such cases, surgical sperm retrieval may prove vital to extricate valuable sperm which would otherwise remain permanently trapped.

 A low sperm count could make it challenging for semen to flow through the vasa deferentia.
 So, while your basic plumbing may be excellent, sperm may not be able to move through the vasa deferentia on account of low quality.
-Sperm retrieval follows a process of drawing and then concentrating sperm to ensure that the motility and density of sperm is elevated.
+Sperm retrieval follows a process of drawing and then concentrating sperm to ensure that the motility and density of sperm are elevated.

 If you have been diagnosed with absent or blocked vasa deferentia or low sperm reserves, or if you have had a vasectomy in the past, surgical sperm retrieval may be the perfect solution for you.
 In all three cases, the sperm housed in your testicles have no way of reaching the urethra.
 While it is possible to surgically correct the blockage in the vasa deferentia, the results often yield a much lower success rate than that of a surgical sperm retrieval procedure.